-Activity Challenge number(s) addressed Outcomes Single Forms in Year 2, and Year 5, instead of having a split Year 2/3 and 4/5 class.
-3 To ensure that all PP pupils make progress in line with their non PP peers.
+Activity Challenge number(s) addressed Outcomes Single Forms in Year 2, and Year 3, instead of having a split Year 2/3 class.
+To ensure that all PP pupils make progress in line with their non PP peers.
 To ensure that all PP pupils leave Smarden at ARE in reading.
-Pupils in Year 2 made outstanding progress in Year 2 last year, and achieved above national on all KS1 national tests.
-There was only one PP pupil in Year 2 last year and this pupil attained age related expectations in reading and maths, but not in writing.
-100% of (2) pupils in Year 5 gained age-related expectations in reading in the summer term, 50% in writing, but maths was disappointing.
+80% of pupil premium pupils in Years 2 and 3 achieved reading in Summer 2024 assessments.
+Overall in Years 2 and 3, 73% of pupils achieved reading.
+60% of pupil premium pupils in Years 2 and 3 achieved maths in Summer 2024.
+Overall in Years 2 and 3, 74% of pupils achieved maths.